 Updating multiple tables in oracle foreign women dating in korea

-( Client number is consist of branch, Number, Sub Number Currency Code ) We have one big transaction table around 1 million records, having many columns, and at many places client numbers are stored from account master under various columns 1.
+If it is not possible can you show me how to write "GOOD" sql ? i.e, one column of a table should get updated from another column of another table.
+Oracle is very picky about what views are updateable and what views are not.It is usually much easier to update the tables separately.( Client number is consist of branch, Number, Sub Number Currency Code ) We have one big transaction table around 1 million records, having many columns, and at many places client numbers are stored from account master under various columns 1.
 You told me to use update ( select old.old_account_number, new.new_account_number from old_table old, mapping_table new where old.old_account_number = new.old_account_number ) set old_account_number = new_account_number; But I think my questions still reamin unanswered 1.
 In your answer only one number say client number will get updated.
-I have to update a transaction table where mapping is existing with old account no and new account number.
+I have to update a transaction table where mapping is existing with old account no and new account number. regards & thanks pjp June 29, 2005 - am UTC select as many old columns as you want and as many new columns as you want???
+But when i did the same with the syntax given i got this error ora-01779 cannot modify a column which maps to a non key preserved value.
+I tried doing the same through this update ( select old.
+WORKEXTENSION from TBL_VOTERS old, VOTERSWITHNUMBERS new where old.
 AND blah blah blah.....)
 Since I don't know the relations between the table, I can't say what is the where clause to identify unique relation between CARS and PRICES.
-The other thing which is bothering me is the where clause of the update statement.I think the right one is like this: UPDATE carts c SET c.format_code = (select p.format_code from PRICES p where C.Secondly you have shown me to update table with "KEY PRESERVED" method.
-IT NEEDS THIS LOGICALLY regardless of the method used, so just add it (for if a row in OLD joins to more than one row in NEW -- you are hosed, you cannot update this data, therefore NEW has a unique/primary key, add it to facilitate the update) I had a similiar query and i tried applying to my tables.
+The other thing which is bothering me is the where clause of the update statement.I think the right one is like this: UPDATE carts c SET c.format_code = (select p.format_code from PRICES p where C.If you want to update two or more tables simultaneously, an alternative is to create an explicit view on the joined tables and create INSTEAD-OF triggers to handle inserts, updates and deletes explicitly.This can be fairly complex but effective if this kind of functionality is required.